 ‘They’re mine!
 GO AWAY!’

-The other thing Truby says must happen in a good story: The main character and the opponent must find themselves thrown together.
+The main character and the opponent must find themselves thrown together.
 In real life, people who don’t like each other tend to avoid each other, so storytellers must contrive naturalistic scenes in which opponents have to somehow work out their differences.
 Here we have the naturalistic environment of two dogs pushed together by dog-owners oblivious to the machinations of dog-friendship.
 Blabey makes the most of this discomfort in the illustrations, and the following facial expressions (from the subsequent book, Pig the Fibber) say it all:

-A note on Pig’s range of change: Usually in picture books (and indeed in film for adults), main characters have some sort of epiphany and realise they’d better start treating others better.
+A note on Pig’s scope of change: Usually in picture books (and indeed in film for adults), main characters have some sort of epiphany and realise they’d better start treating others better.
 The transgressive thing about this story is that Pig has not necessarily changed at all.
 He may be just as selfish as he ever was, but wrapped up in bandages, there’s nothing he can do about Trevor using his toys.
 The character arc has happened in Trevor, who has realised that Pig needn’t always be the top dog (quite literally) around here.
 Pig’s lack of character change is all the more comical because the previous two double spreads lead us to think that this is your average moralistic story about a dog who learned to share: